Emergency and urgent care

 - Time to call 999 if you see any of the above signs

 Emergency dental care

-During the coronavirus (COVID-19) outbreak, if you need urgent dental help call NHS 111.
+If you need urgent dental help call NHS 111.
 You will be directed to an urgent dental care hub close to you.
 The Dental Institute at King's College Hospital is providing a reduced service for a limited range of urgent problems using our clinical triage team.
 The range of dental problems include conditions such as: